R10 (New York City Subway car): Description

 The R10s were originally numbered 1803–1852 and 3000–3349.
 Cars 1803–1852 were renumbered 2950–2999 in 1970.

 As the first series of post-war subway cars, the R10s introduced many innovations.
 For the first time, the car body was of an all-welded low-alloy high tensile (LAHT) steel construction.
 This gave the body great strength, as the body and underframe were welded together to form a single, durable, and rigid car body, which had strong structural integrity.
 The R10s also featured a new type of braking system known as the "SMEE" schedule braking, which introduced dynamic braking.
 Dynamic braking reduced wear and tear on brake shoes, reducing maintenance costs.
-Improved propulsion, in the form of four 100 hp traction motors design, instead of the traditional two 190 hp motors (the setup used in the Arnines), improved acceleration from 1.75 mph/s to the current 2.5 mph/s.
+Improved propulsion, in the form of four 100 hp traction motors design, instead of the traditional two 190 hp motors (the setup used in the R1–9 fleet), improved acceleration from 1.75 mph/s to the current 2.5 mph/s.
 They also featured roofline side destination signs, an arrangement that drew criticism.
 The R10s were also the first subway cars to incorporate roller bearings, instead of the standard friction bearings found on all older railway stock, as well as being the last subway cars ordered with air-operated door engines.
 Additionally, the R10s were the first subway cars to be equipped with air horns, as opposed to the air whistles that were found on all pre-war subway cars.
 Finally, the cars introduced the General Steel Industries cast steel truck frame design also used on many passenger cars and coaches up until the R68As in 1988.
 Sealed beam headlights were installed on all cars of this class starting in 1956.

 These cars were nicknamed "Thunderbirds" by their operating personnel and railfans because of the cars' high speeds.

-Although the R10s could operate in mixed consists of later SMEE cars, the R10s, for the most part, ran in solid consists throughout their careers.
+Although they could operate in mixed consists of later SMEE cars, the R10s, for the most part, ran in solid consists throughout their careers.
 They were briefly mixed with fifty R16s assigned to the A in the late 1950s, and with the R42s assigned to the A during 1969–1970.